cemrich/pi-musicbox/Readme.md

 ### RFID

+After wiring the RC522 rfid card reader you have to enable the spi interface.

+    sudo raspi-config

+Select "Interface Options" > "SPI" > "Yes".

+Run `src/test-scripts/rfid-test.py` to test the reader.

 ### Player Controls

 To control the player (skipping, volume, etc.) this project uses a MPR121 touch sensor.
 Because the default i2c pins are already taken by the Speaker pHAT (and I want to avoid soldering at this point), we create an [additional i2c bus](https://www.instructables.com/Raspberry-PI-Multiple-I2c-Devices/) on some available pins.